DanielRuf/NinjaFirewall/ninjafirewall/readme.txt

 == Changelog ==

+= 1.8.1 =
+* Removed the `update_core` capability that was required to access NinjaFirewall settings because if the `DISALLOW_FILE_MODS` option from the "Firewall Policies" page was enabled, the admin could no longer access NinjaFirewall.

 = 1.8 =
 * The firewall decoding routine was rewritten to be much more efficient.
 It is faster and can better detect advanced evasion techniques.